Research

 • Objective: The purpose of this study is to monitor the performance of starter fertilizer at various planting dates.

-• Colder Planting Dates: Our highest yield gain using starter fertilizer was 14.1 Bu/A. Generally, we saw our starter fertilizer program yield the best results when used during colder planting dates.
+• Colder Planting Dates: Our highest yield gain using starter fertilizer was 14.1 Bu/A. Generally, we have seen our starter fertilizer program yield the best results when used during colder planting dates.

-Does starter fertilizer respond differently at earlier planted dates or later planting dates?
+Does starter fertilizer respond differently at earlier or later planting dates?

 When it comes to fertilizer, it’s easy to overspend your dollars on nutrients and not have what you need to cover both a full fall program dry fertilizer and a starter fertilizer at the time of planting.